Overview effect: Accounts

+During the April 2026 Artemis II lunar circumnavigation mission, a NASA tweet coined the term Moon joy as "the feeling of intense happiness and excitement that only comes from a mission to the Moon".
+Astronaut Jeremy Hansen explained that while the experience hadn't changed his perspective about Earth, it was "almost like seeing living proof" of his "perspective [...] that we live on a fragile planet in the vacuum, in the void, of space," and that "[o]ur purpose on the planet as humans is to find [...] the joy in lifting each other up by creating solutions together instead of destroying".

 Lasting impact

 Researchers have recognized that awe-based experiences—such as interaction with nature, religious or spiritual or mystical experiences, meditation, and peak and flow experiences during high task performance—can change a person and promote the feeling of unity or interconnectedness.
 Gallagher et al. (2015) defined a set of consensus categories for awe that included being captured by the view or drawn to the phenomenon, experiences of elation, desiring more of the experience, feeling overwhelmed, and scale effects – feelings of the vastness of the universe or of one's own smallness when faced with that vastness.
 Besides being an enjoyable experience, such phenomena can have short and long-term positive outcomes such as increased well-being, pro-social and pro-environmental attitudes, and improved physical health.
 The self-transcendent experience can cause long-term changes in personal outlook, and can influence peoples' very sense of self by affecting their self-schema ("the particular framework through which (people) imagine themselves in relation to the world").

 Images of Earth taken from space, which can cause a mild version of the overview effect, have become prominent symbols of environmental concern.
 Shown: Earth Day demonstration, 2010.

 Specifically, Frank White noted that upon return, some astronauts became involved in humanitarian activities, or became artists, with astronaut Edgar Mitchell founding the Institute of Noetic Sciences.
 Though Yaden et al. (2016) noted that the experience can be transformative, White said in 2019 that generally there was no "dramatic transformation" or "marching in peace parades"; that the lasting effect was more subtle.

 A 2018 questionnaire survey of 39 astronauts and cosmonauts found that humanistic changes predominated over spiritual changes.
 In particular, the survey found a moderate degree of change in the Perceptions of Earth subscale (Earth as "a beautiful, fragile object to be treasured"), which significantly correlated with subsequent involvement in environmental causes.
 In contrast, the survey found "no to very small change" in the Spiritual Change subscale, which the researchers said likely reflected established pre-launch values.